Society-for-Internet-Blaseball-Research/docs/docs/stlats.md

 Note that these functions will usually return a value between `0.0` and `1.0` - a value of `1.0` means five stars.
 There's no known upper limit here; Richardson Games currently has a defense rating of ~1.63, meaning *eight* visible defense stars.

 To get the unrounded star count, multiply the value by five.
-This value can be rounded to the *nearest* half-star to get the displayed amount of stars.
-This can be done by doubling the star count, rounding that to the nearest integer, then halving it again - or in code, `Math.round(stars * 2) / 2`.
+The site rounds all star values to the nearest tenth.
+Prior to Season 15 these were rounded to the nearest half-star; this can be done by doubling the star count, rounding that to the nearest integer, then halving it again - or in code, `Math.round(stars * 2) / 2`.

-Starting in mid-October, the rating values (from 0-1) are also present in a pre-calculated form in the players object, as the properties `hittingRating`, `pitchingRating`, `baserunningRating`, and `defenseRating`, but are currently unused in the frontend code (the calculation is done directly instead).
-This may imply the star calculation is going to change at some point, and that we're not going to be able to see the new formulas going forward.
+Starting in mid-October, the rating values (from 0-1) are also present in a pre-calculated form in the players object, as the properties `hittingRating`, `pitchingRating`, `baserunningRating`, and `defenseRating`.
+As of Season 15 these ratings are used for the star ratings presented on the site, and are modified for players with the Attractor modification to make their stars appear larger.

 ## Vibes
 Vibes oscillate over the course of the season as a sine wave with parameters based on a few player stlats. `buoyancy` controls the period of the oscillation, `pressurization` the minimum value, and `cinnamon` the maximum value.